 Much of Churchill Village's visual character is defined by its lakes, mature tree canopy and abundant open space.
-It is mostly a stable residential community, with more than 95 percent of the land area devoted to housing and open space.
+Churchill Village is a mostly developed residential community, with more than 95 percent of the land area devoted to housing and open space.
 However, with its close proximity to the Germantown Town Center, the neighborhoods of Churchill Village are ideally located to both the amenities of the town center and the picturesque tranquility of its lakes and natural areas.
 With a variety of transportation options, residents also have convenient access to jobs, shopping and entertainment within Germantown and beyond.